 Appearance & Grooming

-The Golden Chow is a medium-sized dog that will have wavy, thick, dense and non-water repellent fur.
-The length of their coat depends on what they inherit from their parents, but it’s usually medium-lengths to full length.
+The Golden Chow is a medium-sized dog that will have wavy, thick, dense, and non-water-repellent fur.
+The length of their coat depends on what they inherit from their parents, but it’s usually medium-length to full-length.
 They stand at 20-25 inches and have droopy ears with a long tail that has a slight curve.
 They’ll always have brown eyes and a brown snout.

-You’ll often see their fur as a golden yellow, but blue, red and black are also possible coat colors.
-It is possible for these pups to be larger than medium sized, as the weight varies significantly of this mixed breed.
+You’ll often see their fur as a golden yellow, but blue, red, and black are also possible coat colors.
+It is possible for these pups to be larger than medium-sized, as the weight varies significantly in this mixed breed.
 It’s best to have more space just in case they do get to be on the bigger side.

 Golden Chow’s aren’t considered hypoallergenic because they shed quite a lot throughout the year.
 You should brush them at least once a day, though twice is preferred to keep their coat healthy and without mats.
 Take your Golden Chow to a professional groomer every month to keep their fur trimmed.